-The purpose of street lighting is to assist drivers, pedestrians, and cyclists in finding their way in the dark.
-Many neighborhood groups believe that extra illumination helps prevent crime, and business district lighting also may help create a pleasant environment.
-If your city government or community group is thinking of adding or replacing some lamps (as the sales and technical people call them), this page will give you an overview of the considerations.
+The root purpose of street lighting is to assist drivers, pedestrians, and cyclists in finding their way in the dark.
+Many neighborhood groups believe that extra illumination helps prevent crime, and business district lighting also may help create a mood or a pleasant environment.

 Pole height is extremely important in the way that light is distributed, so transportation engineers typically want to mount the lights higher on higher-speed roads.